sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-## Retrieve monthly stats for all subusers
+## Retrieve monthly stats for all sub-users

-**This endpoint allows you to retrieve the monthly email statistics for all subusers over the given date range.**
+**This endpoint allows you to retrieve the monthly email statistics for all sub users over the given date range.**

-While you can always view the statistics for all email activity on your account, subuser statistics enable you to view specific segments of your stats for your subusers.
-Emails sent, bounces, and spam reports are always tracked for subusers.
+While you can always view the statistics for all email activity on your account, sub user statistics enable you to view specific segments of your stats for your sub users.
+Emails sent, bounces, and spam reports are always tracked for sub users.
 Unsubscribes, clicks, and opens are tracked if you have enabled the required settings.

 When using the `sort_by_metric` to sort your stats by a specific metric, you can not sort by the following metrics:
 `bounce_drops`, `deferred`, `invalid_emails`, `processed`, `spam_report_drops`, `spam_reports`, or `unsubscribe_drops`.

-For more information, see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/subuser.html).
+For more information, see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/sub-user.html).

-### GET /subusers/stats/monthly
+### GET /sub-users/stats/monthly

 ```java